 - 4-ounce jar pesto

 - ¼ cup Parmesan cheese, for serving

 - In a large pot, cook pasta according to package directions.
 Reserve 1 cup pasta water, drain and set aside.

 - In a large skillet, heat the oil over medium heat.
 Add the cherry tomatoes and cook for 2 minutes, add the pesto sauce, shrimp, and ¼ cup pasta water.
 Cook for another 2 to 3 minutes, stirring often, or until the shrimp turn pink and are cooked through.

 - Add the cooked pasta to the shrimp mixture and toss to combine with sauce.
 Top with Parmesan cheese.

 You can cut down in time by cooking your pasta ahead of time.

-We like our pastas “meaty” so there are a lot of shrimp per bowl.
-If you need to stretch this recipe to feed 6, use a full 16oz box of pasta.
+There are a lot of shrimp per bowl of pasta.
+If you need to stretch this recipe to feed 6, use a full 16-ounce box of pasta.

 - Sodium: 354mg